 Aims and Requirements of Work-life Balance Policies from a Gender Equality PerspectiveThere is one predominant, implicit assumption within the debate about improved reconciliation of work and family life: fostering work-life balance also fosters gender equality.
 However, this assumption has to be questioned in its generalisation.
 For instance, long-term unpaid leave options offer more time for the family.
 However, due to existing differences in salaries as well as societal norms and values, it is mainly women who make use of such instruments.
 The effects are long career breaks, low career development opportunities as well as wage and pension gaps.
 Therefore, it all depends on the concrete policy design of such instruments.
 They determine how work-life balance policy affects the organisation of paid work and care work as well as gender equality.
 The Observatory discusses which aims and requisites work-life balance policy should have from a gender equality perspective.

 ChildcareChildcare is a key factor in enabling parents to participate in gainful employment and in family work simultaneously.
-A good care infrastructure as well as trust in the care facilities are crucial for parents to find a balance between work and care responsibilities.
-Additionally, early childhood education and care also has a decisive relevance for children and their development.
+A good care infrastructure, as well as trust in the care facilities, are crucial for parents to find a balance between work and care responsibilities.
+Additionally, early childhood education and care also have a decisive relevance for children and their development.
 The Observatory shows how initiatives on the European level as well as national and regional measures and legislation are aiming at improving access to high-quality childcare for all children.